Nemo11235/Spelling-Game/README.md

-The Spelling Game CS-170-01
-1
-Abstract
-This project was important for our group as it taught us deeply about Java.
-During the first meeting we got together and brainstormed many ideas for the project.
-We finally decided to settle on the spelling game.
-We started working on the game and writing the code.
-We divided ourselves to different parts of the code.
-Zhexian worked on the GameFrame.Java and the GUI design.
-Jose and Moksh worked on the Player.Java, TextReader.Java and TextWriter.Java classes.
-Nicholas worked on the audio for the whoe game.
-Ob jective
-The objective of this project was to create a friendly and educational game for the kids as well as learn important techniques to use in the Java environment.
+Abstract: This is a game that given a word that is randomly missing a few letters and a picture as hint for the player to guess the word.
+The objective of this project was to create a friendly and educational game for the kids as well as learn important techniques about Java.

+The game includes graphic as well as sound effects.

-Screenshots of the Game
+Screenshots of the Game:
 You and enter your name like this in the game:

  ![image](https://user-images.githubusercontent.com/26106407/171627848-4dfb7152-fbeb-40b6-97ed-3d67caff9389.png)

 If you enter the name wrong or not correctly, you will get an error like this:

  ![image](https://user-images.githubusercontent.com/26106407/171627889-f591bf85-a7bb-4c5b-ad20-1c03e49f5165.png)

 After that, a brief description of the game will shows up:

  ![image](https://user-images.githubusercontent.com/26106407/171627963-a8521b17-614f-4361-87a3-b592f3ed3ec9.png)